v-gajjar/Minesweeper/README.md

 A community-driven, open-source reimagining of the iconic Minesweeper game.
 Not another generic, copycat clone; We're evolving the game with modern styling and thoughtful UX for a variety of users.

-One stand out feature will be welcoming and approachable home screen:
+One stand out feature will be a welcoming and approachable home screen:
 - Easy access to game rules for new players
 - Quick play convenience for experienced players
 - Customistable settings for those wanting a more personalised experience